 Student learning outcome is the top priority at the ELP.
 To ensure it, the ELP continuously evaluates student progress, instructor effectiveness, and overall program quality throughout the academic year.

 Student assessment is carried out in various formats and by using different approaches.
 Our assessment tools are tailored for the program.
 Student assessment is done using forms such as direct, indirect, formative, summative, norm- and criterion-based assessment tools.
 By using a variety of assessment tools, the ELP can gather both qualitative and quantitative data.

 Placement tests are administered at the beginning of each term to determine the appropriate level of instruction for each student.
-Students’ language abilities are closely monitored during the first two weeks of class to determine if they have been accurately placed.
-Throughout the term, students’ progress is measured at regular intervals through graded assignments, unit tests, and faculty observation.
-Standardized exams, in the form of a post test, are given at the end of each term to measure overall change in proficiency.
+In addition, students take a short diagnostic test to ensure proper placement.
+Throughout the term, students’ progress is measured at regular intervals through graded assignments, unit tests, presentations, projects, portfolios and midterm and finals exams.
+Standardized exams, in the form of a post test, are given at the end of each term to measure overall progress in proficiency.

-Students’ language development in reading, vocabulary, writing, grammar, listening, and speaking is assessed in relation to the teaching objectives and student learning outcomes.
+Students’ language development in reading, vocabulary, writing, grammar, listening, and speaking is assessed based on the teaching objectives and student learning outcomes.
 Standardized progress reports are distributed at mid-term and at the end of the term.